matt-cook/corpchaps.com/_posts/2010-04-08-profile-workplace-chaplain-and-retired-eap-provider.md

 ---
-title: Profile: Workplace Chaplain and retired EAP Provider
+title: Workplace Chaplain and retired EAP Provider Profile
 ---
 This document shares the experiences and insights of a retired EAP provider who is currently serving part-time as a workplace chaplain (over two pages—1195 words).